 The CRC Board should include senior figures with general industry experience (not necessarily from the specific industry of the CRC) and reflect skills, experience and expertise relevant to managing the CRC.
-The majority of Board members should be independent.
+The majority of Board members must be independent.

 In order to effectively manage a diverse collaboration, the Chief Executive Officer (CEO) of a CRC must commit 100 per cent of their time and effort to the CRC unless otherwise agreed by the department.
-The CEO must have experience in project management, business management, commercialisation management (including Intellectual Property management) and relevant sector and technology experience.
+The CEO must have experience in project management, business management, commercialisation management (including Intellectual Property management), and relevant sector and technology experience.

-Applicants are required to address diversity in the establishment and ongoing measurement of their CRC.
-Applicants will aim for a minimum 40 per cent representation of both women and men across board, management and research lead positions over the CRC's term.
-You will be required to provide periodic diversity reports.
+You are required to address diversity in the establishment and ongoing measurement of your CRC.
+You must aim for a minimum 40 per cent representation of both women and men across board, management and research lead positions over the CRC's term.
+You will be required to provide diversity information in your reporting.

 10.5.
-Project specific legislation, policies and industry standards grant funding you meet these requirements.
-We will include these requirements in your grant agreement.
+Project specific legislation, policies and industry standards

 You must comply with all relevant laws and regulations in undertaking your project.
 You must also comply with the specific legislation/policies/industry standards that follow.
-It is a condition of the
+It is a condition of the grant funding you meet these requirements.
+We will include these requirements in your grant agreement.